IShikakov/Smart-home-devices/README.md

 The main screen consists from two tabs:

 * A list of currently available devices, which can be filtered by product type;
-* A user profile page where the user can update all information about themselves.
+* A user profile page where the user can update all information about themselves and switch the dark theme.

 Currently, the device list can contain three types of products, for each of which the user can open the control screen: